notofonts/nastaliq/fontbakery/notofonts-NotoNastaliqUrdu-googlefonts-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
+ * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
- * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
- * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, coptic, math
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, tifinagh, math, coptic
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: canadian-aboriginal, tai-le, math, tifinagh, syriac, malayalam, old-permic, coptic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, coptic, tifinagh, math, canadian-aboriginal, malayalam, old-permic, tai-le
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition